South Africa beats Wallabies 23-12 in Rugby Championship

 The Springboks turned to Pollard to re-establish scoreboard advantage.
 It was enough, along with the Herculean defense.

-The result also kept the Rugby Championship title out of New Zealand’s hands, at least for a few hours.
-New Zealand could clinch a third straight championship with a win in Argentina later Saturday.
+The result kept the Rugby Championship title out of New Zealand’s hands, but only for a few hours.
+New Zealand clinched a third straight southern hemisphere title with a 35-17 win over Argentina later Saturday in Buenos Aires.

-South Africa and New Zealand meet in South Africa in the last round next weekend.
+South Africa, which will finish second, and New Zealand meet in Pretoria, South Africa in the last round next weekend.
 Australia plays in Argentina.

 More AP sports: https://apnews.com/tag/apf-sports and https://twitter.com/AP_Sports